microsoft/CNTK/contrib/Python/doc/concepts.rst

 Dynamic Axes
 ~~~~~~~~~~~~

+**thilow: its not clear to me what parts f this section are important for usage and which are more general info**

 Every input tensor in CNTK receives an additional (implicit) dimension usually
 referred to as "\*".
 This is called the *dynamic axis* of the input.